The Best Convertible Car Seats of 2023

 Our Hands-on Car Seat Tests and Ratings

-Over 8 million convertible seats were sold last year alone, but according to our research only about half of new parents are happy with their purchase decision!
+Over 8 million convertible seats were sold last year alone, but according to our research, only about half of new parents are happy with their purchase decision!
 That's a problem, and our reviews are here to help!
 Three times a year we pull together parents and kids to test the best new models we can find, installing them in different vehicles, putting in infants, toddlers, and big kids, and testing out all of the key features.
 We try them out as a rear-facing infant and toddler car seat, a forward-facing car seat and if possible for the model, as a booster seat.

-During our hands-on testing, we spill milk and juice on them, test their stability during erratic driving, measure head-flop during naps, research crash test ratings, test all of the features and adjustments, and solicit honest opinions from parents who have owned and used the convertible car seats for at least 6 months.
+During our hands-on testing, we spill milk and juice on them, test their stability during erratic driving, measure head-flops during naps, research crash test ratings, test all of the features and adjustments, and solicit honest opinions from parents who have owned and used the convertible car seats for at least 6 months.
 We also read all of the published safety and crash test results available from Consumer Reports and the Insurance Institute for Highway Safety (IIHS), and the National Highway Traffic Safety Administration (NHTSA) ease of use ratings.

 To learn more about what we consider in our reviews and testing, and learn about what model might be best for your family, check out our complete car seat buying guide.
 Ideally, the seat you choose will be the best for your infant, the best toddler car seat, a great big kid seat, and an awesome booster.
 But, most 4-in-1 car seats are a jack-of-all-trades and master of none, so you might be better off picking out one of the best infant car seats separately and then graduating to a convertible car seat around 2-3 years of age.
-Some are tempted to transition their toddler front-facing earlier around the 15 month timeframe, but the American Academy of Pediatrics makes very strong safety statements about how children should remain rear-facing until at least their 2nd birthday or until they reach one of the car seat manufacturer's height or weight limits.
+Some are tempted to transition their toddler front-facing earlier around the 15-month timeframe, but the American Academy of Pediatrics makes very strong safety statements about how children should remain rear-facing until at least their 2nd birthday or until they reach one of the car seat manufacturer's height or weight limits.
 If you're looking for something less expensive than these options, such as the Evenflo Symphony, check out our reviews of the best inexpensive convertible car seats!

 As always, if you have any questions or need personalized advice, visit our facebook page and send us a message!